ska-sa/spead2/doc/tutorial/tut-12-recv-chunks.rst

 interface does not support dynamically learning the ID from the descriptors, and in fact this program will not depend on the descriptors at all.
 We also specify the maximum number of chunks that can be under construction at once.
-For this tutorial we're not expecting to get data out of order, so we'll just keep one in flight.
+For this tutorial we're not expecting to receive data out of order, so we'll just keep one in flight.
 In other words, as soon as we see a heap for a given chunk, we'll assume all previous chunks are as complete as they'll ever be and start processing them.
 Finally, we pass in the ``place_callback`` function.
 In